SolidStateLEDLighting/nvs_5.2/src/nvs/docs/nvs_flowcharts.md

 This is the Write pattern for integers.
 Value is passed in by reference.
 ![Integer Write Diagram](./drawings/nvs_flowcharts_integer_write_pattern.svg)
 ___
-This is the Read pattern for strings.
+This is the Read function for strings.
 Default value is passed in by reference and any retrieved value is passed back by reference.
 ![String Write Diagram](./drawings/nvs_flowcharts_string_read.svg)
 ___
-This is the Write pattern for string.
+This is the Write function for string.
 Value is passed in by reference.
 ![String Write Diagram](./drawings/nvs_flowcharts_string_write.svg)
 ___